ptr727/PlexCleaner/README.md

-  --mediafiles <mediafiles> (REQUIRED)      Media file or folder to process, repeat for multiples --testsnippets                            Create short video clips, useful during testing --testnomodify                            Do not make any modifications, useful during testing --unconditional                           Unconditional processing, ignore past failures or performance constraints --settingsfile <settingsfile> (REQUIRED)  Path to settings file --logfile <logfile>                       Path to log file --logappend                               Append to the log file vs. default overwrite -?, -h, --help                            Show help and usage information
+  --mediafiles <mediafiles> (REQUIRED)      Media file or folder to process, repeat for multiples --testsnippets                            Create short video clips, useful during testing --testnomodify                            Do not make any modifications, useful during testing --reprocess <reprocess>                   Re-process level, 0 = none (default), 1 = some, 2 = all --settingsfile <settingsfile> (REQUIRED)  Path to settings file --logfile <logfile>                       Path to log file --logappend                               Append to the log file vs. default overwrite -?, -h, --help                            Show help and usage information
 ```

-The `process` command will use the JSON configuration settings to conditionally modify the media content.
+The `process` command will process the media content using options as defined in the settings file.

-The `--mediafiles` option can include multiple files and directories, e.g. `--mediafiles path1 --mediafiles "path with space" --mediafiles file1 --mediafiles file2`.
+The `--mediafiles` option can include multiple files or directories, e.g. `--mediafiles path1 --mediafiles "path with space" --mediafiles file1 --mediafiles file2`.
+Paths with spaces should be double quoted.

+The `--reprocess [level]` option is used to override sidecar and conditional processing optimization logic.
+`0`: Default behavior, do not do any reprocessing.
+`1`: Re-process low cost operations, e.g. tag detection, closed caption detection, etc.
+`2`: Re-process all operations including expensive operations, e.g. deinterlace detection, bitrate calculation, stream verification, etc.

 Example:
-`PlexCleaner.exe --settingsfile PlexCleaner.json --logfile PlexCleaner.log --appendtolog process --mediafiles "C:\Foo With Space\Test.mkv" --mediafiles D:\Media`
+`PlexCleaner.exe --settingsfile PlexCleaner.json --logfile PlexCleaner.log process --mediafiles "C:\Foo With Space\Test.mkv" --mediafiles D:\Media --reprocess 1`

-The following processing will be done:
+The `process` command will perform the following operations:

 - Delete files with extensions not in the `KeepExtensions` list.
 - Re-multiplex containers in the `ReMuxExtensions` list to MKV container format.